Behavioral Story Mining Prompts: Build a STAR Story Bank

 Events:

-{paste 15 short descriptions}
+[paste 15 short descriptions]

 4. Theme gap detection

-I have stories for these themes: {list}.
-The target loop is at {company / role family}, which typically asks heavily about {their LP / values}.
-Map my current story coverage against their LP.
-Output a table: LP / theme | story I have | strength (Strong / Weak / Missing).
-Rank top 3 gaps to fill.
+I have stories for these themes: [list themes].
+The target loop is at [company / role family], which asks heavily about [their values or competency rubric — e.g., Amazon's 16 Leadership Principles].
+Map my coverage against theirs.
+Output a table: value/theme | story I have | strength (Strong / Weak / Missing).
+Then rank the top 3 gaps to fill.

 5. Same event, 3 lenses

-6. Stretch / failure story surfacing
+6. Failure story surfacing

 7. Conflict story surfacing